carneiroigor/igsushi/README.md

 - Build a clean, responsive and pleasant design.
 - Insert some basic animations.

-You can visit the deployed app at this link: (link of the project)
+You can visit the deployed app at this link: https://igsushi.vercel.app/